You are here

 If your matter does not settle it will proceed to a hearing.
 Hearings are formal and conducted in a court room.
 Witnesses are called, documents are tendered as evidence, and parties make submissions.
 For more information about a hearing, and how to prepare for one, see "Part 7: Hearings" of the Unfair dismissal and reinstatement application guide.

 You must ensure that all oral evidence, documentation and/or other material on which you intend to rely at the hearing is ready to be presented at the hearing.
 Any documentation/material not presented at the hearing will not be "in evidence" and will not be considered by the member when deciding your application.

 After the hearing has finished the member who heard your matter will write a decision with reasons for that decision.
 Currently members of the Commission aim to have their decisions completed within three months of the last date on which the parties appeared before the Commission.

-If you are unhappy with the final decision of the Commission then you may appeal it to the Industrial Court of Queensland.
+If you disagree with the decision of the Commission in your matter, you may appeal the decision to the Industrial Court of Queensland.

 Appeals to the Industrial Court of Queensland are commenced by completing and filing a Form 5 - Application to appeal

 For more information about appealing a decision of the Commission, see "Part 9: Appealing a decision of the Commission" of the Workers' compensation appeal guide.